choria-legacy/mcollective-choria/website/content/deployment/nats/index.md

 The decision to run multiple nodes is about availability and scale.
 As mentioned NATS can easily handle large numbers of nodes on a single broker, if this is your first deployment there is no reason right now to think about a cluster of brokers.
 As you'll see configuring a cluster is very easy and easily done later.

-If you choose to do 1 only Keep it simple and install it on your Puppet Master.
+If you choose to do 1 only keep it simple and install it on your Puppet Master.
 This removes the need to configure DNS (the next section) and gets you going ready to explore the possibilities quickly, you can easily later add servers.

 ## Single node